marenlab/Two-Way_Active_Avoidance_Test/README.md

   | 3      | CS, US, and ITI (Avoidance phase) |

 Each `Output_Events{X}` contains:
-- Column 1: Time in session
+- Column 1: Time in seconds
 - Column 2: Shuttle direction
 - Column 3: Phase (e.g., CS, ITI)
 - Column 4: Description of the phase
-- Column 5: Time delta from the last event
+- Column 5: Delta T from the preceding event
 - Column 6: Description of the preceding event

 ---